 Understand your diagnosis.
 Do some research on your own and find out what it means to be HIV-positive.

 Find a support system.
 You need to have people you can talk to about your diagnosis, whether they are family members or friends.
 If you aren"t ready to tell family and friends about your diagnosis, reach out to counselors or support groups for people with HIV in your community.
 Find someone who you trust that you can talk with about your diagnosis.

 Find a healthcare provider.
 It"s important for people with HIV to find a physician or health care provider with whom they feel comfortable.
 Your health care provider is your partner in care, and he or she will be responsible for monitoring your laboratory results, working with you to develop a proper treatment plan, advising you on health-related matters, and caring for your general health and well-being.

-Join us for our 21st Annual Mississippi HeARTS Benefit on Saturday, February 9, 2013 at Hal & Mal's in Downtown Jackson, MS. Click here for tickets.
+JOIN US at the 22nd Annual Mississippi HeARTS Benefit Saturday, February 8, 2014 at Hal & Mal's in Downtown Jackson, MS.